Computer-Aided Specification and Design Tools — IEC 61508

 • Change control: Versioning, baselines, and impact analysis are used and auditable.

-• Evidence quality: Reports are reproducible; review records are linked to specific artifacts and decisions.
+• Evidence quality: Reports are reproducible.
+Review records are linked to specific artifacts and decisions.

 Common pitfalls

-• No evidence strategy: Plan upfront how reports, baselines, and review records will feed the safety case.
+Mitigation: Plan upfront how reports, baselines, and review records will feed the safety case.

 What concrete tools fit each family?